arangodb/docs-hugo/site/content/3.12/develop/http-api/administration.md

 description: >-
   You can get information about ArangoDB servers, toggle the maintenance mode, shut down server nodes, and start actions like compaction
+# Internal /_admin/debug and /_api/test endpoints for maintainers not documented on purpose
 ---
 ## Information